-The Committee will meet at least three times in any municipal year.
+The Committee is required to meet at least once in any municipal year, however the Democratic Services Committee will aim to meet at least three times in any municipal year

 A meeting of the Committee can also be convened if the full Council so decides or at least a third of the members of the Committee demands a meeting.
-The onus lies on the Chairman to ensure that meetings are held when required.
+There is no limit on the maximum number of meetings a Democratic Services Committee may hold.